OliverKurz/emerald-theme-collection/README.md

 2. Install Compiz and Emerald (the Compiz Reloaded project is recommended).

-3. cd into the directory this archive is cloned or copied into and type the following commands:
+3. cd into the directory this archive was cloned or copied into and type the following commands:

 ```
 $ ./autogen.sh